Applied operations research

 • Extracting and manipulating data to report outcomes.

-• Developing data-driven optimal solutions and executing these solutions.
+• Developing evidence-driven, optimal solutions and executing them.

 • Monitoring outcomes and adjusting accordingly.